rafluq/firos/doc/install/configuration-files.md

 ### `"contextbroker"`-Configuration

-The contextbroker configuration need to specifiy the `"adress"` and `"port"` attribute to point to a running Context-Broker.
-If you are running a local Context-Broker, `"adress"` can also be set to `"localhost"`.
+The contextbroker configuration need to specifiy the `"address"` and `"port"` attribute to point to a running Context-Broker.
+If you are running a local Context-Broker, `"address"` can also be set to `"localhost"`.
 `"subscriptions"`-value is again another object `{}` which can contain the following:

 | Attribute                    | Value                                                                                                                                                                                                                                                                                |